gachiemchiep/source_code/competition/202204.toppan_ocr/README.md

 1. too much time was spend on finding, reading about new algorithm.
 As a result, I run out off time to train the SVTR algorithm.

+-> new ocr algorithm in paddleOCr, mmOCR are added frequently

+-> ocr algorithm performance can be improved by changing the basebone network into deeper one, change the input size

+-> unfortunately, network that uses transformer doesn't work that way.

 2. When training CRNN and SATRN, first directory of images (all : 0~43, selected : 1~43) are excluded so in total the accuracy are a litte low.

-If I look carefully then the CRNN and ASTRN should have better result
+-> want to try again but run out of time

 ```